British Spotted Pony: History

-The presence of spotted horses across Europe from Iberia to Turkey is documented in manuscripts and tapestries as far back as the Middle Ages.
+The presence of spotted horses in parts of Europe from Iberia to Turkey is documented in manuscripts and tapestries as far back as the Middle Ages.
 Among the many European breeds that can have a spotted coat is a strain of the Welsh Pony.
-A document from 1298 mentions that Edward I of England had a spotted Welsh horse.
+A document from 1298 mentions that Edward I of England had a spotted Welsh horse; a spotted Welsh Cob stallion was foaled in 1916.

 The British Spotted Pony descends from indigenous Celtic ponies, particularly from south-west England and from Wales.
 A breed society, the British Spotted Horse and Pony Society, was formed in 1946.
 In 1976 the British Spotted Horse – though unconnected to the Appaloosa breed of the United States – was renamed to British Appaloosa, and the breed society split.
 The British Spotted Pony Society was formed in that year.

 It may be a rare breed: one source gives a total number of 800 for it.
 It is reported to DAD-IS, but no population data has ever been entered; it is not on the watchlist of the Rare Breeds Survival Trust.